hartwigmedical/scripts/pgx/README.md

 ```

 ####Arguments
 * `vcf`: (Required) Path to germline VCF file of sample.
-For instance the germline vcf output from PURPLE
+For instance the germline vcf output from PURPLE.
+Calls should be wrt v37.
 * `sample_t_id`: (Required) The tumor sample ID of the run.
 * `sample_r_id`: (Required) The ref sample ID of the run.
 * `version`: (Required) The version of the tool.